Happy Feet: Technology

-The film was dedicated to the memory of Nick Enright, Michael Jonson, Robby McNeilly Green, and Steve Irwin.

 Music

-Happy Feet is a jukebox musical, taking previously recorded songs and working them into the film's soundtrack to fit with the mood of the scene or character.
+Happy Feet is a jukebox musical, taking previously recorded songs and working them into the film's soundtrack to fit the mood of the scene or character.
 Two soundtrack albums were released for the film; one containing songs from and inspired by the film, and another featuring John Powell's instrumental score.
 They were released on 31 October 2006 and 19 December 2006, respectively.

 Prince's "Song of the Heart" won the Golden Globe Award for Best Original Song.
 The film won Golden Trailer Award for Best Music.
-The song was written by Prince specifically for Happy Feet shortly after he was given a private screening of the film in order to gain his approval for the use of his song "Kiss" in a musical number.
+The song was written by Prince specifically for Happy Feet shortly after he was given a private screening of the film to gain his approval for the use of his song "Kiss" in a musical number.
 Prince enjoyed the film, gave his approval for the use of "Kiss" and offered to write an original song for the production, which he completed a week later.

 Soundtrack

 Happy Feet: Music from the Motion Picture is the lyrical soundtrack album from the 2006 animated film Happy Feet.
-As of March 2007, the OST has sold over 272,627 copies in the US.
+As of March 2007, the original soundtrack sold more than 272,627 copies in the US.